 All the coefficients are reported as marginal effects.
 In general, our findings highlight a significant and positive relationship between adverse childhood experiences and the probability of smoking daily at some point in adulthood.
 In particular, exposure to child physical abuse and poor relationship with parents are positively and significantly associated with the probability of having ever smoked daily, while having experienced physical harm from persons outside the family does not significantly affect smoking behavior later in life.
 It is important to observe the differences between genders.
-Having experienced harm from the mother has a more important effect for men but physical abuse from the father increases more the probability of smoking for women; for men the marginal coefficient in this case is positive but it is not significant predictor of the probability of smoking daily for both genders, while experiences of neglect from the father does not significantly correlate with smoking habits.
+Having experienced harm from the mother has a more important effect for men but physical abuse from the father increases more the probability of smoking for women; for men the marginal coefficient in this case is positive but it is not significant.
+Emotional neglect from the mother ("understanding mother") appears as a strong and significant predictor of the probability of smoking daily for both genders, while experiences of neglect from the father does not significantly correlate with smoking habits.
 A poor relationship with the mother increases by about 3% the probability of smoking daily for females but is not significant for men.
 The relationship with the father, instead has a similar impact on both genders, increasing by about 3% the probability of smoking daily for women, and by about 4% for men.